free things to do in New York City

 Lecture | The Antichrist and the Crucified: Friedrich Nietzsche’s Last Texts

 In 1882, Nietzsche in one of his most popular texts proclaims the "death of God."
-Seven years later, in one of his last letters, he writes: "The world is transfigured, for God is on earth.
+Seven years later, more in one of his last letters, he writes: "The world is transfigured, for God is on earth.
 Do you not see how all heavens rejoice?"
 Heinrich Detering's talk, The Antichrist and the Crucified: Friedrich Nietzsche’s Last Texts, tries to reconstruct the way that leads from the first proclamation to the second.
 It is guided neither by medicine, nor by philosophy, nor theology, but rather by literary studies.
 The talk shall be concerned with conceptions of figures, models of imagery and narrative schemes, with some of the grands récits of the European tradition.
 Heinrich Detering will try to read Nietzsche’s last texts, in retrospect, as a narrative, consisting of The Antichrist, Ecce homo, and the letters of his last week—a narrative that changes its own shape and modes of narrating while emerging.
 Narrative figures, named "the Crucified," "Dionysos," and, among others, "Nietzsche," melt into one another, take on new forms, develop new meanings.
 Thus, Nietzsche invents a new version of the story of the Passion-as-Transfiguration. ,/br> Heinrich Detering: Born in 1959.
 Professor for German and Comparative Literature in Göttingen, Germany.
 Since 2011 president of the German Academy of Language and Letters.
 Books on Thomas Mann, Nietzsche, Hans Christian Andersen, Bob Dylan, literary theory, among others.
 Co-editor of the critical Thomas-Mann-edition.
 Several volumes of poetry.
-Recipient of the Leibniz-prize, the Andersen-prize, the Criticism Award, the Werner-Heisenberg-medal, among others; honorary degree from Aarhus University, Denmark.
+Recipient of the Leibniz-prize, the Andersen-prize, the Criticism Award, the Werner-Heisenberg-medal, among others; honorary degree from Aarhus University, Denmark. less

 New York City, NY; NYC